Travel More Sustainably

 Air travel is cheap because the industry doesn’t have to pay tax on passenger tickets or fuel!
 Air travel is the most polluting form of travel — Just one return flight to America will use up all your annual carbon allowance for the year.
 So if you do only one thing then this is what you should cut down on.

-For trips to the continent rail is increasingly a good option, especially with the opening of Eurostar services on ‘High Speed 1’ between St Pancras & Paris/Brussels, the expansion of Europe’s high-speed rail network, and better rail through-ticketing options from Scotland to the continent.
-Rail is also a much more enjoyable way to travel – no stress of going through security, no travel to and parking at the airport, more leg room, and WiFi all make your journey much more enjoyable.
+For trips to the continent rail is increasingly a good option, especially with the fast Eurostar services between St Pancras & Paris/Brussels, the expansion of Europe’s high-speed rail network, and better rail through-ticketing options from Scotland to the continent.
+Rail is also a much more enjoyable way to travel — no stress of going through security, no travel to and parking at the airport, more leg room, and WiFi all make your journey much more enjoyable.

 To see how you can get to Europe by train, check out websites like Loco2 or GoEuro.
 You can compare your journey by train, bus and plane and see the difference in cost and travel time – including the travel time to the airport, which can add hours to your journey.